 The key to energy performance lies in fabric, structure, and installation.
 Here’s what I’ve learned:

-These are heavy, layered curtains with insulating cores or foam backings.
-They trap heat in winter and block heat in summer.
-I use these in my main living areas, and the difference is noticeable.
-(Veil Veil)
+These heavy, multi-layer curtains trap air to reduce heat loss in winter and block heat in summer.
+I use them in my main living areas, and the difference is noticeable.
+Learn more.

 Best for: Year-round insulation, living rooms, and shared spaces.

-Blackout curtains are ideal for bedrooms or media rooms.
+Blackout curtains are ideal for bedrooms or media rooms because they block almost all sunlight and help reduce heat gain from strong sun exposure, which can make a room cooler and more comfortable.
 I personally love them for sleeping in on weekends — they block light and heat simultaneously.
-(Consumer Energy Center)
+Learn more

 Best for: Bedrooms, south-facing windows, or areas with strong sunlight.

-Although not technically curtains, cellular shades deserve a mention.
-Their honeycomb design traps air pockets for excellent insulation, and they have a modern aesthetic.
+Although not technically curtains, cellular or honeycomb shades deserve a mention because their unique honeycomb design traps air pockets that create a strong insulating barrier, helping keep your rooms warmer in winter and cooler in summer.
 I installed a few in my office, and they make a huge difference in comfort.
-(EuroView)
+Learn more about how honeycomb shades improve insulation and energy efficiency.

 Best for: Modern interiors with a focus on energy efficiency.